sugarlabs/sugar-docs/desktop-activity.md

     icon = activity-helloworld
     licence = GPLv2+

-You'll also want to change the 'exec' field to reference the name of the class in your 'activity.py' file, e.g., if you change Line 32:
+You'll also want to change the `exec` field to reference the name of the class in your `activity.py` file, e.g., if you change Line 32:

     class HelloWorldActivity(activity.Activity):